Taking risperidone to treat psychosis: Andrew's story

-When I was fifteen I began to develop psychotic symptoms.
+When I was fifteen, I began to develop symptoms of psychosis.
 This included a number of things like experiencing auditory hallucinations, delusions and paranoia.
 I also believed I was possessed by the devil.

-This psychosis was not drug induced, I was just very unwell.
-I stopped going out the house, stopped washing, and started to harm myself.
+This psychosis was not drug-induced, I was just very unwell.
+I stopped leaving the house, stopped washing, and started to harm myself.
 I didn’t know who to turn to for help but fortunately I was given an appointment with a consultant psychiatrist who tried to help me deal with some of the things I was going through at the time.

 The question I ask myself now is: why?
 Why did I have to go through that crippling experience on medication?
-The thing is however, if I had a life threatening physical illness and I had to take medication to fix it, would I be asking the same question?
+However, if I had a life threatening physical illness and I had to take medication to fix it, would I be asking the same question?

 Risperdal gave my mind a chance to recover.
 It put the brakes on the psychotic episode, which ultimately gave me an opportunity to take back control of my life.
 Without it I would not be here today.

-The key with any medication is it has to be reviewed regularly and you (the person who is receiving medication) need to be educated as to the purpose of the medication and the alternatives so you can make an informed choice.
+The key with any medication is it has to be reviewed regularly and you (the person taking the medication) need to be educated as to the purpose of the medication and the alternatives so you can make an informed choice.

 I write this because once I was discharged from hospital I had a brilliant psychiatrist who worked with me to find a medication that suited my particular needs at the time.
-I transitioned from Risperdal to Abilify, Fluvoxamine and Melatonin.
+I transitioned from risperidone (Risperdal) to aripiprazole (Abilify), fluvoxamine and melatonin.

-My psychiatrist took the time to explain each medication, the effects on me and the other alternatives.
-He adjusted it depending on what I was experiencing at the time and helped me work through the side effects.
-I started to be able to make my recovery and I never missed a dose.
+My psychiatrist took the time to explain each medication, its effects on me and the other options available.
+He adjusted my medication and dosage depending on what I was experiencing at the time and helped me work through the side effects.
+I started to make my recovery and I never missed a dose.

 Unfortunately this changed when I was transitioned to adult mental health services.
-I didn’t have a proper medication review for about a year and in the end I made the decision to stop taking them.
+I didn’t have a proper medication review for about a year and in the end I made the decision to stop taking my medication.

-This was a very dangerous decision because when I stopped taking them I did not tell anyone.
+This was a very dangerous decision because I did not tell anyone that I had stopped taking my tablets.
 I became extremely depressed and unable to cope.
-It took me a really long time to adjust to being medication free.
+It took me a really long time to adjust to being medication-free.

-I have been medication free for three years now and I am getting my life back together.
-My closing thoughts are that medication can save your life, but it needs to be reviewed regularly and you as a person need to be educated as to what it is your taking and given support to deal with the side effects.
+I have been medication-free for three years now and I am getting my life back together.
+My closing thoughts are that medication can save your life, but it needs to be reviewed regularly and you as a person need to be educated as to what it is you're taking and given support to deal with the side effects.